kefaslungu/resourceMonitor/readme.md

 * Updated psutil dependency to 1.0.1.
 * Announcement of current Windows version and service pack if any (NVDA+Shift+6).
+* You can now view the resource usage summary in a read-only text window when NVDA+Shift+E is pressed twice quickly (requires message code refactor).

 ## Changes for 2.4 ##